Leaderboard

 1 point

-Across Tudor Street from the Lyceum is the Theater Royal, so in front of that must be the roof of the Adelphi pub at the corner of Sycamore Street and further up where Tudor Street becomes Tudor Lane and just before the archway on the left of Tudor Lane is Walker and Halls.
+6. Across Tudor Street from the Lyceum is the Theater Royal, so in front of that must be the roof of the Adelphi pub at the corner of Sycamore Street and further up where Tudor Street becomes Tudor Lane and just before the archway on the left of Tudor Lane is Walker and Halls.
 Furthest left and just above centre you can just make out a bit of Eyre Street.
 To the left of the Town Hall is Cadman Lane but not easy to pick out.
-I hope I have things in the right place, it's a bit hard on the eyes.1 point
+I hope I have things in the right place, it's a bit hard on the eyes.

 1 point